On nearly Sasakian and nearly cosymplectic manifolds: Introduction

 One of the most successful attempts to relax the definition of a K\"{a}hler manifold is provided by the notion of a nearly K\"{a}hler manifold.
 Namely, nearly K\"{a}hler manifolds are defined as almost Hermitian manifolds $(M,J,g)$ such that the covariant derivative of the almost complex structure with respect to the Levi-Civita connection is skew-symmetric, that is

 for every vector field $X$ on $M$.
+A remarkable classification of nearly K\"ahler manifolds was obtained by Nagy in \cite{Nagy}.
+This result reveals how $6$-dimensional nearly K\"ahler manifolds play a central role, appearing as one of the possible factors in the de Rham decomposition of a complete simply connected strict nearly K\"ahler manifold.

-Thus, only the symmetric part of $\nabla J$ vanishes, in contrast to the K\"{a}hler case where $\nabla J=0$.
+Notice that in the defining condition of a nearly K\"ahler manifold, only the symmetric part of $\nabla J$ vanishes, in contrast to the K\"{a}hler case where $\nabla J=0$.
 Nearly Sasakian and nearly cosymplectic manifolds were defined in the same spirit starting from Sasakian and coK\"{a}hler (sometimes also called cosymplectic) manifolds, respectively.

 A smooth manifold $M$ endowed with an almost contact metric structure $(\phi,\xi,\eta,g)$ is said to be nearly Sasakian if

 for every vector field $X$ on $M$.
 Similarly, the condition for $M$ to be nearly cosymplectic is given by